jumbo-tech-campus/iOSArchitecture/README.md

-# iOS Patterns
+# iOS Architecture Experimentation
-This project provides simplified implementations of common iOS patterns for experimentation.
+This project provides simplified implementations of common iOS design and architectural patterns for experimentation.

 ## MVVM
 The `MVVM` target provides an example o  how MVVM could be implemented and showcases some handy techniques to remove iOS boiler plate code.
 A related test target shows how just testing the ViewModel covers the complete business logic, including oftern ignored UI data when implementing `MVC`.